lbuk/NewsStat/README.md

 # NewsStat

 ## What is it?
 NewsStat is a set of functions that allow you to extract text containing statistics from online news.
 Simply enter a URL and NewsStat will return sentences containing key stats including, but not limited to: percentages, use of data and references to outliers.
 It can also be used to extract stats from non-news sites such as blogs.
+Note: NewsStat is an experimental tool that may not work if the website has a paywall.

 ## Install
 To install NewsStat, run the code provided below.